-Spatial ecology is the confluence point between ecology and geography.
-This discipline focuses on identifying spatial patterns in the environment and on examining the influence of such patterns on the geographic distribution of ecological events like the spatial distribution of organisms.
+Spatial ecology is at the crossroad between ecology and geography.
+It focuses on identifying spatial patterns in the environment and on examining the influence of such patterns on the geographic distribution of ecological events like the spatial distribution of organisms.
 Landscape ecology makes use of methodological approaches developed in spatial ecology.
-One of the core research areas of landscape ecology is to relate landscape patterns across a variety of scales to key ecological processes and mechanisms (e.g. species dispersal, species interactions, habitat selection) across a variety of scales.
+One of the core research areas of landscape ecology is to relate landscape patterns across a variety of scales to key ecological processes and mechanisms (e.g. species dispersal, species interactions, habitat selection).

 The emphasis of my activities is on:

 - Using spatial modelling techniques to improve the sampling of conservation-interest species